 Villanova University’s Department of Communication offers a Master of Arts in Communication with core classes in the foundations of graduate study, perspectives in communication, and qualitative and quantitative research methods.
 Elective courses include leadership communication, communication and advocacy, strategic public relations, new media, public communication campaigns, heath promotion messaging, intercultural communication, media literacy, and mass media industries.

-Online Master’s in Communication Programs for Residents of Pennsylvania
+Online Master’s in Communication Programs in Pennsylvania

 In addition to the numerous campus-based master’s in communication programs in Pennsylvania, there are several options for students to complete their graduate program online.
 Many of the universities offering campus programs also have online and hybrid versions of these programs, allowing students to complete their course of study either fully or partially online.
 Online programs may be a good option for students who do not live within commuting distance to a campus-based programs or who do not want to relocate for graduate school.
-Online programs are also a good option for students who cannot commute to campus on a weekly basis for classes due to personal or professional obligations or do to a disability.
+Online programs are also a good option for students who cannot commute to campus on a weekly basis for classes due to personal or professional obligations or due to a disability.

 Drexel University’s Department of Communication offers an Online Master of Science in Communication that is equivalent in course content and specialization options to its campus-based program.
 Similarly, Duquesne University offers online versions of its Master of Arts in Communication and its Master of Arts in Corporate Communication programs.
 Other programs that have campus-based, online, and hybrid options for students include Edinboro University of Pennsylvania’s Master of Arts in Communication Studies and Point Park University’s Online Master of Arts in Communication Technology.